-Mighty Naturalist Programs 2019
+Mighty Naturalist Programs

 Share your love of nature with your young child(ren).
 We will explore and play with nature while developing critical early childhood skills and growing self-confidence.
 The Mighty Naturalist Programs are geared toward children 5 years and younger with an adult caregiver to learn about animals, winter survival, birds, tracks, and more.
 Each program offers a different theme and activities to give you and your mighty naturalist many program opportunities.
 Invite your friends to sign up, too.

-Ages: 1-5 years old with a caregiver
+Ages: 1-5 years old attending with an adult caregiver

 Fee per Program: $8 per child ($5 Dahlem member); free for adult and infants.
 Additional older children are charged the same fee.